lopezator/migrator/README.md

 The following example assume:

-- A working `postgres` DB conn on localhost, with a user named `postgres`, empty password, and an empty db named `migrator`.
+- A working `postgres` DB conn on localhost, with a user named `postgres`, empty password, and db named `migrator`.

 Customize this to your needs by changing the driver and/or connection settings.